-COVID cut into demand for refined products and many U.S. fuel manufacturers had to reduce operations and readjust.
+COVID cut into demand for refined products and many U.S. fuel manufacturers had to reduce operations and readjust to stay in business.
 One U.S. energy company with a big refining arm noted publicly that they lost \$20 billion over the pandemic and had to borrow an additional \$30 billion to maintain essential operations and be ready for post-pandemic demand.
 Borrowed money, like credit card debt, has to be repaid with interest.
-The faster debt gets paid off, the less you owe in interest.
-Using earnings to retire or pay down debt is a wise and attractive decision for many companies and several have used their 2022 earnings to reduce debt.
+The faster debt gets paid off, the less you lose on interest.
+Many companies consider it a wise move to spend earnings retiring or paying down debt and several have used recent quarterly earnings to do just this.